Axelrod-Python/Axelrod/docs/strategies.rst

 This strategy plays Tit For Tat, always defecting if the opponent defects but cooperating when the opponent cooperates with probability .9.

-*This strategy came twelfth in Axelrod's original tournament.*
+*This strategy came 12th in Axelrod's original tournament.*

 **Not implemented**: Tullock
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This strategy cooperates for the first 11 rounds and then cooperates 10% less often (randomly) than the opponent has in the previous 10 rounds.
+This strategy cooperates for the first 11 rounds and then (randomly) cooperates 10% less often than the opponent has in the previous 10 rounds.

-*This strategy came thirteenth in Axelrod's original tournament.*
+*This strategy came 13th in Axelrod's original tournament.*

 **Not implemented**: 'Grad Student in Political Science'
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^